 This is the best way to cook chanterelle mushrooms.
-Well, it is my favorite anyway, your mileage may vary.
+Well, it is my favorite anyway.
+Your mileage may vary.

-This summer has seen a chanterelle boom around here and we have cooked them about every way possible, even drying a few for use this winter.
+This summer has seen a chanterelle boom around here, and we have cooked them about every way possible, even drying a few for use this winter.

 The thing about chanterelles is the amount of moisture they pack inside their cells.
 When you cook them, that moisture escapes.
-With some traditional mushroom-cooking methods, namely batter frying or dusting in a dry flour coating and sauteing, this excess moisture causes the flavorful crust to either become a soggy mess or even to fall off completely.
+With some traditional mushroom-cooking methods, namely batter frying or dusting in a dry flour coating and sauteing, this excess moisture causes the flavorful crust either to become a soggy mess or even to fall off completely.

 And, to be honest, that isn’t necessarily a bad thing.
-Chanterelles are packed so full of savory, woodsy, mushroom flavor and velvety unctuous mouthfeel that they don’t need a spicy or savory batter to make them excel at the table.
+Chanterelles are packed so full of savory, woodsy mushroom flavor and velvety, unctuous mouthfeel that they don’t need a spicy or savory batter to make them excel at the table.

-Serve the pan seared mushrooms by themselves, in an omelet, or spoon them over a good steak like this strip steak from E3 Meat Co.
+Serve the pan-seared mushrooms by themselves, in an omelet, or spoon them over a good steak like this strip steak from E3 Meat Co.

 1 pound fresh chanterelle mushrooms, cleaned and patted dry